 Image Courtesy: https://www.sparkemaildesign.com/email-subject-line-knight-in-shining-armour/

-Subject lines are not only important to improve open rates, but also to summarize the content of emails.
+Subject lines are not only important to increase your open rates, but also to summarize the content of emails.
 It shows urgency and relevancy of the email for the subscribers.
 Sp, the more eye-catching it is, the more people will feel like opening and reading the entire email.

 Image Courtesy: https://www.emailmanager.com/en/blog/1/2247/creating-the-best-email-subject-lines-for-higher-cto.html

 Email subject line is as important as the email body content.
-Now that you know about the importance of that ‘one line’ that has the potential to grab the attention of the email and urge them to open your email, let us take a look at some of the best examples from the industry.
+Now that you know about the importance of that ‘one line’ that has the potential to grab the attention of the email and urge them to open your email, let us take a look at some of the best email subject line examples from the industry in 2019.

 Image Courtesy: https://www.pinterest.com/pin/82542605646146210/?lp=true